graphcore/examples/code_examples/tensorflow/mnist/README.md

    Install the poplar-sdk following the README provided.
 Make sure to run the `enable.sh` scripts and activate a Python virtualenv with gc_tensorflow installed.

+2) Install the package requirements

+   `pip install -r requirements.txt`

-2) Train and test the model:
+3) Train and test the model:

    `python3 mnist_tf.py`